Fragum unedo

 Fragum unedo is a species of cockle, a marine bivalve mollusc in the family Cardiidae, commonly known as the Pacific strawberry cockle.
 It is found in tropical seas in the Indo-Pacific region and the empty shells are prized for use in decorative crafts.

 Description

 Fragum unedo can grow to 6.5 cm (2.5 in) in length but 4 cm (1.5 in) is a more usual size.
 The two domed valves are equal in size and asymmetric, with the beaks in front of the mid line.
 The outline is sub-quadrate with steeply sloping dorsal margins.
 The posterior margin is long and almost straight while the anterior margin is evenly rounded.
 They meet at a distinct, nearly square angle.
-The strong radial ribs often have small red, thorn-like sculpturing.
+The strong radial ribs often have small red, thornlike sculpturing.
 The margin is deeply crenulated.
 The texture of the shell is robust, the colour being mainly white but sometimes mottled with reddish mosaic patches.